Azure/AROPBMMPubSec/Docs/README.md

     `aroRG=<ARO rg name>`
     `az connectedk8s connect -n $aroCluster -g $aroRG --only-show-errors -o jsonc --location eastus`

     Note that Azure Arc is not currently available in Canadian regions (as of Jan 2022).
-Azure Arc persists a small amount of metadata in the region it is provisioned in, but no customer data.
+Azure Arc persists a small amount of metadata about resources in the region it is provisioned in, but no customer data.
+See [here](https://docs.microsoft.com/en-us/azure/azure-arc/servers/agent-overview#instance-metadata) for more info.

 1. Finally, enable log collection to Log Analytics already created in the core.